International Teacher Education Student Conversation Project

 - Why: meet new friends, expand your thinking on teacher education, share and hear your own experiences as a student and vision for your future classroom

 - How: Your instructor or program liaison will share your information to form the groups and remain as a key contact for the project.
-Once groups are set, your team will be instructor to set mutually agreed upon meeting times and format (messenger, Zoom, Google Meet, or other platform)- see Activity Steps and Timeline
+Once groups are set, your team will be instructor to set mutually agreed upon meeting times and format (messenger, Zoom, Google Meet, or other platform)- see Activity Steps and Timeline section below

 Country-Specific Information